 Our offices are open from 8:00 AM to 4:30 PM Monday-Friday.
 We are closed on Federal Holidays.

-- Jan 31: Noninsured Crop Disaster Assistance Program (NAP) Sales Closing Date for Pecans, Grapes, Peppers, Cucumbers, Tomatoes, Olives, and Raisins
+- August 31: Noninsured Crop Disaster Assistance Program (NAP) Closing date for Onions

-- March 15: Acreage Reporting Deadline for Small Grains, Pecans, Potatoes, Pistachios, and Olives
+- November 15: Acreage Reporting Deadline for Alfalfa (Grazing) and non-Alfalfa Forage Crops

 GovDelivery is a free email service that enables FSA County Offices to send you bulletins, deadline reminders and newsletters instantly.
 Sign up now to receive information faster and reduce printing and mailing costs.
 Sign up HERE